bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 Yeah, hang on, you got to emphasize.
 So when they say this has not enough fee, the fee is too low.
-What they even mean is the fee is too low for the mempool.
+What they even mean is the fee is too low for the `mempool`.

-They're not even going to include it in the mempool.
+Speaker 1: 00:34:10

 Yes.

+Speaker 0: 00:34:11

+They're not even going to include it in the `mempool`.

+Speaker 1: 00:34:13

+Yes.

+Speaker 0: 00:34:14

 So yes, it would not fit in the block.
-Now that's fine because it usually goes into the mempool and then you can use the child pays for bear tricks that I explained.
+Now that's fine because it usually goes into the `mempool` and then you can use the child pays for parent tricks that I explained.
-But in this case the transaction because of all these ordinals isn't even gonna fit into the mempool and therefore it's not gonna be seen by anyone and therefore the higher fee transaction is not going to be seen by anyone either because it's not spending funds from a transaction that anyone is seeing.
+But in this case the transaction because of all these ordinals isn't even gonna fit into the `mempool` and therefore it's not gonna be seen by anyone and therefore the higher fee transaction is not going to be seen by anyone either because it's not spending funds from a transaction that anyone is seeing.

 Speaker 1: 00:34:39

-Yeah, because mempools only process transactions one by one and if the first one doesn't pay enough fee, it's not going in there.
+Yeah, because `mempools` only process transactions one by one and if the first one doesn't pay enough fee, it's not going in there.

 Speaker 0: 00:34:45